Anomalocaridid/wezterm.kak/README.md

 Otherwise, add it to your autoload folder or source it manually, making sure to add `wezterm-integration-enable` to your kakrc.

 # Features
 Currently, only splitting the window into panes, and opening a command in a new tab or window are supported.
-I was unable to find a way to use WezTerm\`s command-line interface to focus a given client or send text to a repl.
+I was unable to find a way to use WezTerm's command-line interface to focus a given client or send text to a repl.
 Since WezTerm is fairly new, that functionality may not even be currently supported yet.

 ## Commands
 * `wezterm-integration-enable` - sets the other commands' aliases